Bruin-Spacecraft-Group/fcmcfc/SensorList.md

 		* Potential Options: (Which motor controller are we using?
 Will it be PWM?)
 	* Magnetorquers
 		* Potential Options (Which magnetorquer are we using?)
-			* CubeTorquer​
+			* CubeTorquer
-				* Nominal magnetic moment (2.5V @ 25 degC): +/- 0.24 Am2​
+				* Nominal magnetic moment (2.5V @ 25 degC): +/- 0.24 Am2
-				* Residual Moment: ​<0.48 mAm2
+				* Residual Moment: <0.48 mAm2
 			* CubeCoil
-				* Nominal magnetic moment (5V @ 25 degC): +/- 0.13 Am2​
+				* Nominal magnetic moment (5V @ 25 degC): +/- 0.13 Am2
 	* Camera
-		* 4D Systems uCAM-III​ (Are we using this?)
+		* 4D Systems uCAM-III (Are we using this?)
-			* Very good documentation​
+			* Very good documentation
-			* Auto WB, brightness, contrast; manual focus​
+			* Auto WB, brightness, contrast; manual focus
-			* Operate under -20C ~ 85C​
+			* Operate under -20C ~ 85C
-			* Serial​
+			* Serial
 			* Adjustable lens -> 115deg
 	* IMU: Inertial Measurement Unit
-		* CHRobotics UM7 Sensor​ (Are we using this?)
+		* CHRobotics UM7 Sensor (Are we using this?)
-			* On-board Kalman Filtering​
+			* On-board Kalman Filtering
-			* Outputs include euler angles, attitude quarternion​
+			* Outputs include euler angles, attitude quarternion
-			* Raw data from Accelerometer, Gyroscope and Magnetometer​
+			* Raw data from Accelerometer, Gyroscope and Magnetometer
-			* Magnetometer serves as external reference​
+			* Magnetometer serves as external reference

 * EPS
 	* Potential Options: (Which one are we using, and will there be a builtin controller, or will we use seperate senors?)